offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 }
 ```

 To suppress the compiler from allowing copying or assignment of an object, add ` = delete` after both signatures instead of specifying a body.
-This is important if the object holds on to an un-copyable resource such as a lock.
+This is important if the object holds on to an uncopyable resource such as a lock.

 ```c++
 class MyStruct {